ByteAcademyCo/Exercises/data_structures/dictionaries_and_arrays/1.Insert_element/Readme.md

 ## Problem Description
 Write a Python script that inserts the given value in the given position of the array.
-Create an array of integers stored in a variable `arr` Ask the user to enter the position and value to insert ,store the values in `ins_pos`and `ins_val` objects respectively.print the modified array `arr`.
+Create an array of integers stored in a variable `arr` Ask the user to enter the position and value to insert, store the values in `ins_pos`and `ins_val` objects respectively.print the modified array `arr`.

 ## Testing